merely-useful/py-rse/index.md

 1. Make the following additions to `plotcounts.py`:

-Import `matplotlib.pyplot`:
 ```python
 import matplotlib.pyplot as plt
 ```

-Define the new `--style` option:
 ```python
 parser.add_argument('--style', type=str,
                     choices=plt.style.available,
                     default=None, help='matplotlib style')
 ```

-Use the style at the top of the `main` function:
 ```python
 def main(args):
     """Run the command line program."""